Carnival Cruise: Financial Health Analytics

 Interest Expense & Long Term Debt

-In this ratio we are looking at which company will have higher expected cash out flows.
+In this ratio, we are looking at which company will have higher expected cash out flows.
 If interest expense rises materially to long-term debt, then we expect the company to have more expensive payments in the future.
 This becomes a problem when revenue is not sufficient to produce enough cash for cash out flows.
 Since we are in a pandemic and revenues are going to decrease significantly, we want a company which has lower interest payments.

 Carnival has the lowest ratio of all the companies as it accesses financing at a much cheaper cost.
 Carnival’s after-tax cost of debt is 1.85%, compared to 4.75% and 3.27% for Royal Caribbean and Norwegian Cruise Line, respectively.
 This implies Carnival will have lower cash out flows, which currently puts it in a better financial position than its competitors.